 It is likely that in opposing this petition, the government will refer, as it did in its brief below, to the \$90,000 that was found in Mr. Jefferson's freezer.
 But that widely-reported fact has no bearing here.2 Mr. Jefferson maintains his innocence and will defend against all of the charges in the indictment at trial.
-More importantly for purposes of this petition, he - like all current and former Members of Congress has an absolute constitutional right not to stand trial at all on charges obtained in violation of the Speech or Debate Clause.
+More importantly for purposes of this petition, he - like all current and former Congress absolute Members ofhas an constitutional right not to stand trial at all on charges obtained in violation of the Speech or Debate Clause.
 Given the circuit conflict and the importance of the constitutional issue involved, review by this Court is warranted.